-United Israel Appeal (UIA) – a 501 (c) 3 based in New York (and an affiliate of the Jewish Federation of North America) is responsible for the allocation and oversight of funds raised by the Jewish Federation of North America and expended in Israeli by its operating agent, The Jewish Agency for Israel (a 501 (c) (3) based in Jerusalem.
+United Israel Appeal (UIA) – a 501 (c) 3 based in New York (and an affiliate of the Jewish Federations of North America) is responsible for the allocation and oversight of funds raised by the Jewish Federations of North America and expended in Israeli by its operating agent, The Jewish Agency for Israel (a 501 (c) (3) based in Jerusalem.

 UIA awarded $173 million in grants (399 of which were over $5,000) with the funds allocated to UIA’s overseas operating agent, the Jewish Agency for Israel.

 That UIA could award more in grants than revenue taken in is because of the organization’s net fund assets (they had the reserves to cover excess expenses).
 At year-end, UIA had $171 million in net fund assets.

 Based on the above information, $100 in revenue was basically spent on grants at UIA.
 However, it is important to remember that the revenue to UIA came primarily from related organizations, and specifically the Jewish Federations of North America who spent $18 out of every $100 on functional expenses while $82 was spent on grants (most of which were awarded to UIA).

 So, if you gave $100 to the Jewish Federations of North America, then $82 went towards grants, primarily to the UIA.
 Since, UIA had virtually no functional expenses (about $1 million), then most of the grant money awarded from the Jewish Federations of North America to UIA was spent on grants to the Jewish Agency for Israel.